Rubenmp/GrowCastleBot/README.md

 ## Execution
-Run the phone emulator in your computer
+Run the phone emulator on your computer
 ```console
 $ scrcpy
 ```